Alchevsk Metallurgical Complex: Ecology

 As of February 22, 2011, the Alchevsk Metallurgical Complex was one of the ten facilities that are the largest polluters in Ukraine.

 Russian occupation

-Due to the War in eastern Ukraine, in the spring of 2015, the complex ceased its activities.
+Due to the war in eastern Ukraine, in the spring of 2015, the complex ceased its activities as Alchevsk was seized by Russian-backed separatists of the LNR.

 In December 2017, blast furnace № 5 was launched.
-Since then, the company has started operating as a branch of ZAO Vneshtorgservis.
+Since then, the company has started operating as a branch of the Russian ZAO Vneshtorgservis.
 Finished goods are sold through the Russian company Gas Alliance (or Gaz-Alyans), an intermediary between Vneshtorgservice and end users.